 Boscombe is a suburb of Bournemouth.
-Historically in Hampshire, but today in Dorset, it is located to the east of Bournemouth town centre and west of Southbourne.
 The population of the area is about 21,000 people per the last census.
 43% of children in Boscombe are living in poverty, significantly higher than the national average.
 The borough council’s alcohol needs assessment report shows that 14 % of Bournemouth’s ‘lower super output areas’ – geographical areas used to define deprivation – are in the top fifth for deprivation across the country, or 15 out of 110.

 According to a BCP Council briefing paper published in 2019:

 - Within the BCP area 9 out of 233 Lower Super Output Areas (LSOAs) – small areas or neighbourhoods with an average of around 1,500 residents each – fall within the most deprived 10 per cent in the country.

 - 16 thousand people in the BCP area live in these highly deprived areas

 - Entrenched deprivation exists in Boscombe and appears to be spreading into neighbouring or nearby areas